 Back-up dependent care services consist of center-based back-up child care, and in-home care for children and adult/elder dependents.
-The Company provides back-up dependent care services through the Company's full-service and dedicated back-up centers, as well as through the Back-Up Care Advantage ("BUCA") program.
-BUCA offers access to a contracted network of in-home service agencies and center-based providers in locations where the Company does not otherwise have centers with available capacity.
+The Company provides back-up dependent care services through the Company's full-service and dedicated back-up centers, as well as through the back-up care network.
+Bright Horizons back-up care offers access to a contracted network of in-home service agencies and center-based providers in locations where the Company does not otherwise have centers with available capacity.
 Back-up dependent care revenue is primarily comprised of fixed and variable fees or subsidies paid by employer sponsors and co-payments collected from users at the point of service.
 These arrangements generally have contractual terms of three years with varying terms and renewal options.
 Fees for back-up dependent care services are typically determined based on the number of back-up uses and are generally billed monthly as services are rendered or in advance.
 Revenue for back-up dependent care is recognized over time as services are rendered.